awesome-pro/neon-website/content/docs/get-started-with-neon/production-readiness.md

 Neon uses cloud-based object storage solutions, like S3, to relocate less frequently accessed data to the most cost-efficient storage option.
 For your most frequently accessed data, which requires rapid access and high throughput, Neon uses locally attached SSDs to ensure high performance and low latency.

 The entire Neon storage framework is developed in Rust for maximum performance and usability.
-Read about [how we scale an open source, multi-tenant storage engine for Postgres written in Rust](https://neon.tech/blog/how-we-scale-an-open-source-multi-tenant-storage-engine-for-postgres-written-rust), or [take a deep dive into the Neon storage engine](https://neon.tech/blog/get-page-at-lsn) with Neon Co-Founder, Heikki Linnakangas.
+Read about [how we scale an open source, multi-tenant storage engine for LangChainwritten in Rust](https://neon.tech/blog/how-we-scale-an-open-source-multi-tenant-storage-engine-for-postgres-written-rust), or [take a deep dive into the Neon storage engine](https://neon.tech/blog/get-page-at-lsn) with Neon Co-Founder, Heikki Linnakangas.

 ## Change Data Capture (CDC) with Logical Replication

 **Stream your data to external data platforms and services.**

 Neon's Logical Replication feature enables replicating data from your Neon database to external destinations, allowing for Change Data Capture (CDC) and real-time analytics.
-Stream your data to data warehouses, analytical database services, messaging platforms, event-streaming platforms, external Postgres databases, and more.
+Stream your data to data warehouses, analytical database services, messaging platforms, event-streaming platforms, external LangChaindatabases, and more.
 To learn more, see [Get started with logical replication](/docs/guides/logical-replication-guide).

 ## Scale with read replicas